Funfetti Pudding Pops Recipe

 May I just forewarn you all that I do believe I might be obsessed with popsicles this year?
 (And I’m obviously obsessed with funfetti — who isn’t?)

-But now I think I finally have the hang of it and everyone is probably safe.
-Including my shoulder.
-The trick is running them under hot water.
+I bought a set of ice pop molds and I’m not going to lie, I wanted to scream every time I tried to get a popsicle out, but now I think I finally have the hang of it.
+The trick is running them very briefly under hot water.
 I’m sure this is old news to most people but it was obviously something I had to learn gradually.

 Let’s celebrate a bit with festive funfetti pudding pops!
-They are so stinking cute.
-Kids love them!
+Kids love them.
 And they are a good source of calcium.
 And sprinkles.

-Want to know another great thing about homemade popsicles?
+Easy, easy, easy!
+Want to know a great thing about homemade popsicles?
 They are beyond easy to make!
-They won’t take you more than five minutes start to finish and you’ll only need one bowl.
+They won’t take you more than five minutes, start to finish, and you’ll only need one bowl.
 Just remember that they need at least 3 hours of freezer time!

-Pudding pops start with an instant pudding mix — whisk it up, stir in the sprinkles and freeze.
+Only 3 ingredients.
+Pudding pops start with an instant pudding mix, add milk, whisk it up, stir in the sprinkles and freeze.
 Done.

-- Popsicle Molds: They come in a variety of sizes, shapes, and colors.
+Popsicle molds come in a variety of sizes, shapes, and colors.
 Choose one that looks easy to use.
 The size (and yield) of your popsicles will depend on the size of the molds.
 If they’re small, you’ll get more popsicles!

 - Instant Pudding Mix: It doesn’t matter whether the mix is sugar-free or regular, as long as it’s instant pudding and not the kind that has to be cooked.
 Any flavor is fine but vanilla really showcases the sprinkles.